 As part of the Bentley PhD Program, Geneen Doctoral Fellows will receive a $35,000 annual stipend.

-We are inviting applicants for two PhD fellowships in 2015 in the following broad areas of corporate governance:
+We will be accepting applications for Fall 2019 program entry (deadline is Spring 2019) in the following broad areas of corporate governance:

 1. Ethics and corporate boards